 You can swipe left or right on each route in the nearby transit feed to show different directions of the route.
 Transit will even remember your preferred direction of travel the next time you use the app at a given location.Show Video5.
 How accurate are the countdowns?

 The schedules and real-time data in the app comes directly from transit agencies, so our information is only as accurate as what they provide.
-With that in mind, countdowns accompanied by pulsing waves indicate real-time arrival predictions based on transit agency data.
+With that in mind, countdowns accompanied by the antenna wave symbol indicate real-time arrival predictions based on transit agency data.

 We don’t work for your transit agency so the app can only be as accurate as the information they provide.
 However, please do let us know if the information you see in Transit differs from what’s provided in paper schedules, on your agency website, or in another app, as this might be a bug.
 If there’s no discrepancy but the information is still inaccurate, we would highly suggest contacting your agency to let them know since they’re better able to correct the problem.Show Video7.
 Does the vehicle icon in the route map indicate the actual location?